If you’re in the process of choosing an online bookie, it’s quite likely that you’ll have considered bet365. So if you’re wondering how to…

 We’ll explain how it works a little later, but first let’s look at where you can play.
 There are several bookies that offer virtual horse racing at the moment.
 Some are very good, others still have a lot of catching up to do!
 So how do you know which one is best?
 As usual, we’re here to help.
 Read on to find out everything you need to know…

-We recommend bet365 as the best place to bet on virtual races.
+As you’ll see below, you have several great options available if you want to give this a try.
+But if you’re not sure where to start, we recommend bet365 as the best place to bet on virtual races.
 They have races every minute, at a variety of different tracks.
 So you’re never sitting around bored, waiting around for something to happen.
 The action is non stop!

 The graphics are incredibly realistic.
 In fact we tried showing a race to a selection of punters and half of them thought it was a real live race.
 You can also use the bet365 welcome bonus when betting on the VHR, which gives you an opportunity to boost your account balance.

 We strongly recommend you give bet365 a try and see if you can bag a winner.
 The races may be virtual but the profits are very real.
 If you’re new to VHR, this should definitely be the first site you try.

 There are other good options when it comes to choosing a bookmaker for virtual sports.
 Some of the offers available are very different to the best horse racing bookies, so you need to make sure you choose accordingly.

 |18+ Ts & Cs Apply.
 Click button for more details.|

 |Bet365||Virtual Horse Racing - Races off every minute||Join Now|

 |Quinnbet||Virtual Horse Racing - Races every 2 minutes||Join Now|

 |Betfair||Virtual Horse Racing - Races every 3 minutes||Join Now|